davidgiven/cshell/README.md

 CShell is a very simple DOS shell for the Commodore 64.
 It allows running machine code programs directly from disk without needing to go through Basic, with command line parameter passsing and exit status codes.
-It's intended for scripting multiple commands together (although this bit isn't done yet).
+It's intended for scripting multiple commands together with the SUBMIT command; I wanted to use it for running my [Cowgol](http://cowlark.com/cowgol) compiler, but it turned out that there's not enough memory on a stock C64 to do that.

 How?